Switzerland during the world wars: World War II

+In 1941, Franz Burri, the leading Nazi propagandist for Switzerland, sent a letter to Heinrich Himmler in which he discussed the importance of a Nazi coup for Switzerland.
+Burri said he and his colleagues were "ready for action at any time" and had a paramilitary of 1,800 men prepared for deployment in all German-speaking Swiss cantons.

 Switzerland was a base for espionage by both sides in the conflict and often mediated communications between the Axis and Allied powers by serving as a protecting power.
 In 1942, the United States Office of Strategic Services (OSS) was established in Bern.
 Through the efforts of Allen Dulles, the first US intelligence service in Western Europe was created.
 During the allied invasion of Italy, the OSS in Switzerland guided tactical efforts for the take-over of Salerno and the islands of Corsica and Sardinia.

 Despite the public and political attitudes in Switzerland, some higher-ranking officers within the Swiss Army had pro-Nazi sympathies: notably Colonel Arthur Fonjallaz and Colonel Eugen Bircher, who led the Schweizerischer Vaterländischer Verband.
 In Letters to Suzanne (French: Lettres à Suzanne, Lausanne, Switzerland, 1949), the Swiss journalist Léon Savary retrospectively denounced in this sense "the occult influence of Hitlerism on the Swiss people during the Second World War, which they were not conscious of being under".

+Prosecutions for collaboration

+Swiss military law provided for capital punishment for treason and certain other military offenses, such as desertion in the face of the enemy.
+During World War II, 33 people were sentenced to death for spying for Nazi Germany, 15 of them in absentia.
+Seventeen of those condemned were executed before the end of the war.
+With the exception of one man from Liechtenstein, all of those executed were Swiss.
+Hundreds of others were imprisoned for spying for Germany and acts against national security.

+In January 1946, the Swiss government published a report on collaboration which, in the words of Swiss historian Luc van Dongen, gave the public memory its memorial and ideology tone and also its clear conscience."
+From the end of the war to April 1949, the Federal Supreme Court of Switzerland held six trials against 102 Swiss citizens, who were charged with treason and undermining Swiss's neutrality and independence, for collaboration, of which 99 were convicted.
+Some of those convicted were tried in absentia.
+According to Martin Gutmann, the trials served as a way for the Swiss establishment to reinforce a convenient and simplistic myth over its wartime past.
+However, they constituted a genuine national cleansing of Nazism by targeting key ideological figures in Switzerland's Nazi movement.
+Many Swiss volunteers in the Waffen-SS were tried on lesser charges, including desertion, dereliction of duty, and unauthorized border crossing.